tact-lang/tact.vim/doc/headless-readme.md

 ### Linting

-Simply run `:Tact` command to try to compile using Tacts' compiler and look for errors.
-See [Usage section](#usage) for more info on the command.
+Simply run the `:Tact` command to try compiling using Tacts' compiler and look for errors.
+See the [Usage section](#usage) for more info on the command.

 ### Miscellaneous